Gathering for Pachamanca in Peru

 3 Top Restaurants in Peru.png

-Every time I casually tell people that Lima, Peru has three* of The World's 50 Best Restaurants (from Pellegrino's annual list), they can't believe me.
-And then the question usually follows jokingly, "Did they serve you guinea pig?"
+Whenever we tell people about the best restaurants in Lima and that there are five* in Peru on The World's 50 Best Restaurants annual list, they can't believe us.
+The question usually follows jokingly, "Did they serve you guinea pig?"

-And then I deadpan, "Yes."
+And then we deadpan, "Yes."
 Because, yes, they do serve guinea pig.
-And YES, it was one of the most savory, succulent, and delicious things I've ever eaten.
+And YES, it was one of the most savory, succulent, and delicious things we've ever eaten.
 Ever.

 Maido+courses.jpg